sunfounder/ai-lab-kit/docs/source/mediapipe/mp_0_setup.rst

      pip install --upgrade pip setuptools wheel

-Your MediaPipe environment is now ready.
+Your MediaPipe is now ready.
 You can proceed to the next section to run real-time face detection using the Raspberry Pi camera.